IulianMurariu-Tanasache/Love-is-blind/README.md

 # Love-is-blind
-A game I made with my friends for a game jam in Unity and C#
+A game I made with my friends, in a week, for a game jam in Unity and C#